danielvor/danielvor/README.md

 ---

-## 🚀 Sobre mim
+## 🚀 About me

-Sou um desenvolvedor Back-End com experiência em projetos acadêmicos e pessoais, focado no desenvolvimento de **APIs, microsserviços e sistemas escaláveis**.
-Tenho conhecimento em **Java (Spring Boot), Python (FastAPI/Django) e Node.js (NestJS/Express)**, além de boas práticas de arquitetura de software.
+I am a Back-End developer with experience in academic and personal projects, focused on developing **APIs, microservices and scalable systems**.
+I have knowledge of **Java (Spring Boot), Python (FastAPI/Django) and Node.js (NestJS/Express)**, as well as good software architecture practices.

-Atualmente, trabalho como **Analista de Fraude e Risco**, lidando diariamente com análise de dados e tomada de decisões estratégicas.
-Paralelamente, desenvolvo projetos que me permitem aplicar e aprimorar meus conhecimentos em desenvolvimento de software.
+I currently work as a **Fraud and Risk Analyst**, dealing with data analysis and strategic decision-making on a daily basis.
+In parallel, I develop projects that allow me to apply and improve my knowledge in software development.

-Já participei do desenvolvimento de sistemas que envolvem **autenticação, integração com bancos de dados, mensageria com RabbitMQ e otimização de APIs**.
-Também estou sempre explorando novas tecnologias e aprimorando minha stack.
+I have participated in the development of systems that involve **authentication, database integration, messaging with RabbitMQ and API optimization**.
+I am also always exploring new technologies and improving my stack.

 ---

-## 🎯 Tecnologias e Conhecimentos
+## 🎯 Technologies and Knowledge
 - **Back-End:** Java (Spring Boot), Python (FastAPI/Django), Node.js (NestJS/Express)
-- **Arquitetura:** SOLID, DDD, Clean Architecture, Microsserviços
+- **Architecture:** SOLID, DDD, Clean Architecture, Microservices
-- **Banco de Dados:** PostgreSQL, MySQL, MongoDB
+- **Database:** PostgreSQL, MySQL, MongoDB
 - **DevOps & Cloud:** Docker, Kubernetes, AWS, CI/CD
-- **Segurança:** JWT, OAuth 2.0, boas práticas OWASP
+- **Security:** JWT, OAuth 2.0, OWASP best practices

 ---

-## 🎓 Formação Acadêmica
+## 🎓 Academic Background
-- **FATEC Itaquera** → Desenvolvimento de Software Multiplataforma (2023–2026)
+- **FATEC Itaquera** → Multiplatform Software Development (2023–2026)
-- **ETEC Martin Luther King** → Técnico em Mecatrônica (2016–2018)
+- **ETEC Martin Luther King** → Mechatronics Technician (2016–2018)

 ---

-## 🏆 Certificações e Cursos
+## 🏆 Certifications and Courses
 - **Microsoft Learn AI Skills Challenge**
-- **Fundamentos de Suporte Técnico**
+- **Technical Support Fundamentals**
-- **Desenvolvimento Web Completo**
+- **Full Web Development**

 ---

-## 🌎 Idiomas
+## 🌎 Languages ​​
-- **Português**: Nativo
+- **Portuguese**: Native
-- **Inglês**: Proficiência profissional
+- **English**: Professional Proficiency

 ---

-## 📬 Vamos conversar?
+## 📬 Let's talk?
-Estou sempre em busca de desafios e oportunidades para contribuir com projetos e equipes incríveis.
-Se quiser trocar uma ideia ou discutir uma oportunidade, será um prazer conversar!
+I'm always looking for challenges and opportunities to contribute to amazing projects and teams.
+If you want to exchange ideas or discuss an opportunity, I'd be happy to talk!

 📧 [this.daniel@outlook.com](mailto:this.daniel@outlook.com)
 🔗 [LinkedIn](https://www.linkedin.com/in/danielvor)

 ---

-## 📊 Estatísticas do GitHub
+## 📊 GitHub Statistics
 <details open>
     <summary>📔 GitHub Stats:</summary>
     <br>